psinhagrid/Project-2-and-3-submissions/README.md

 3. In `test.ipynb`, input custom prompts to test the model's response to specific queries.

+## Update

+The project 3 folder is now added which makes a secure API, along with files to perform the tasks of explainable AI.
+It gives us a deeper understanding on how the decisions are being made.

 For any questions or issues with running the notebooks, please contact us for assistance.

 ## Contact